20steps/collmex-bundle/README.md

 ## Version

-This version is not yet ready for production!
+This version is not yet usable.